 Porsche

 Volkswagen Group owns a majority stake in Porsche AG.
-Porsche focuses on luxury sports cars and performance SUVs, including hybrid and electric models.
+Porsche produces luxury sports cars, performance SUVs and electric vehicles, including the 911, Cayenne, Macan and Taycan.

-Volkswagen Group also owns several major commercial vehicle brands:
+Volkswagen Group also owns several major commercial vehicle manufacturers.

 MAN